smartdevicelink/sdl_core_ci/README.md

 For each feature before merging to develop should be created a list of jobs similar to develop to check that feature will no introduce a regression.
 There is a special job in CI [Feature job create]() that will create a list of jobs and a separate view for the feature.

-Required input values for feeature job:
+Required input values for feature job:
  - Feture name (will be used for view title)
  - sdl_core feature branch and repository (master by default)
  - sdl_atf feature branch and repository (master by default)